procho/pfbseq/README.md

 * **Peak Annotation:**
 ChIP-seq peaks are annotated based on a user input GFF3 genome annotation file.
-First, the GFF3 file is parsed using '''gff3_to_TSSbed.py''' which extracts transcription start site information and gene names from the GFF3 file.
-Then, ChIP-seq peaks are annotated to the closest transcription start site using bedtools in '''annotate_bed_to_TSS.sh'''.
+First, the GFF3 file is parsed using gff3_to_TSSbed.py which extracts transcription start site information and gene names from the GFF3 file.
+Then, ChIP-seq peaks are annotated to the closest transcription start site using bedtools in annotate_bed_to_TSS.sh.

 * **Integration of RNA-seq and ChIP-seq:**
 The input RNAseq gene list is parsed to identify up and downregulated genes based on user-defined cutoffs.
 These lists are then integrated with annotated ChIP-seq peaks.
 A number of summary statistics are reported in a summary.txt